grailbio/bio/fusion/README.md

 - Passing `-h` will show more minor flags supported by `bio-fusion`.

+### PCR duplicates, UMIs

+By default, AF4 deals with 6bp dual UMIs and collapse sequences when their UMIs are within Hamming distance of two.
+However, when UMIs are absent, PCR duplicates are identified based on sequence similarity, where sequneces are collapsed if they are highly similar.

 ## Reference transcriptome

 The transcriptome is a FASTA file.
 Each key should be of form